saltyorg/docs/docs/index.md

 You can read more about what Saltbox is [here](saltbox/basics/basics.md).

+### Why is it?

+Cloudbox went unmaintained, then there was some drama, then there was saltbox.

 ### How do I install it?

 Installation instructions are located [here](saltbox/prerequisites/prerequisites.md).